ApiniLabs/PAC-ID/faq.md

 **Q: Why is a PAC-ID represented as an HTTPS URL?**

 **A:** The biggest advantage is that PAC-IDs can directly be entered as address into a browser (or scanned via QR code for example) on almost any device.
-To be able to easily recognize a PAC-ID as such, it was decided to use the subdomain `PAC.` instead.
+To be able to easily recognize a PAC-ID as such, it was decided to use the subdomain `PAC.` instead of using a custom scheme like "PAC://".

 **Q: Why is the subdomain "PAC." used?**